-Conditions at the police holding facility in Saint John's Station were also deficient.
-Inmates did not have ready access to potable water and were fed three meals of sausage and stale bread each day.
-Toilets were inadequate, and a rusty smell permeated the facility.
-Like Her Majesty's Prison, the building was very old and appeared to be in a state of disrepair.
+Conditions at the police holding facility in Saint John's Station were also deficient with up to 30 prisoners in one holding cell.
+Media reported food boxes and plastic bags were used as toilets by detainees because toilets were clogged and dark water covered washroom floors with what appeared to be waste matter floating in it.
+Like Her Majesty's Prison, the building was very old and in a state of disrepair.

-Administration: Complaints were handled in several ways, including a prison welfare officer, a complaints committee, and a prisoner appointed to lodge complaints.
+Administration: Authorities handled credible allegations of mistreatment in several ways, including by a prison welfare officer, a complaints committee, and a prisoner appointed to lodge complaints on behalf of other inmates.